xdubx/dubs_bennys/README.md

 # dubs_bennys

 A full implementation of the shops from the original GTA multiplayer with the native UI.
 The properties of the vehicles are generated dynamically for each vehicle.
+You can modify the prices of each item in the config.
+You can select the language in the config.
+But must load it in the resouce.lua

 ----------
 # Support my work